What's

 preserve

-Of all the harmful bacteria that exist, the Botulism bacteria are often discussed in combination with food.
-That's not easy.
-Botulism is a serious, potentially life-threatening disease caused by the bacterium with the charming name Clostridium Botulinum.
-Botulism can cause paralysis and even lead to death.
-The best-known form we know is food-related botulism.
+Of all the harmful bacteria known, botulism is often discussed in connection with food.
+This is not without reason.
+The bacterium with the charming name "Clostridium Botulinum" can cause paralysis and even death.
+The most common form is foodborne botulism.

 When is there a risk of botulism?